 - What time of day (morning, afternoon, evening) works best for your kitties.

-- How many cats are there to look after.
+- How many cats are there to take care of.

 - Do your cats take medication or require any special care?
 Let your cat sitter know.